 Each year thousands of people kayak, canoe, or tube the two rivers (Platte River and Crystal River) in Sleeping Bear Dunes National Lakeshore to experience the fun of navigating a flowing stream and enjoying the flora and fauna on the river.
-Downed trees or branches or other strainers and erosion of banks, can make the river trip more difficult or dangerous.
-River adopters commit to patrolling their river section about once each month on their own schedule to clear small obstructions by hand or with hand tools and to communicate larger obstructions or erosion to Park Roads and Trails group.
-Also, even though most people who boat the rivers are aware of the problem of litter and leave the river in the same or better condition than they found it, having volunteers regularly patrol the rivers assures that they will be clean and in good condition for future visitors.
+Downed trees, branches or other strainers and erosion of banks, can make the river trip more difficult or dangerous.
+River adopters commit to patrolling their river section about once each month on their own schedule to clear small obstructions by hand or with hand tools and to communicate larger obstructions or erosion to Park Roads, Trails, and Grounds crew.
+Even though most people who boat the rivers are aware of the problem of litter and leave the river in the same or better condition than they found it, having volunteers regularly patrol the rivers assures that they will be clean and in good condition for future visitors.

 The Friends of Sleeping Bear Dunes in cooperation with Sleeping Bear Dunes National Lakeshore has developed an Adopt-A-River program to provide regular monitoring and clean-up of the rivers within the Park.
 On the Platte River, we also coordinate with the Traverse Area Paddle Club to do large clean-up events a couple of times each summer.

 To become an Adopt-A-River volunteer, you or your group must commit to patrolling your river segment about once each month during the spring, summer and fall.
 Review the River Procedures below.
 Still interested?

 Here is how you can become an Adopt-A-River Volunteer:

 After each time you paddle your River, you will report your volunteer hours, the trash you picked up, and any other observations about the river.
 Make your report here.

 The volunteer will patrol designated river segments, perform low level river bottom and shoreline maintenance, watch for any problem areas and report them to park staff.

 Duties & Responsibilities of volunteers: